Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Commands.md

 - Archive a template ✅
 - Change status from Archived to Public ✅
 - Create a custom template from a page ✅
-- Add a ContentBlock to a template ✅
+- Add a ContentBlock to a template ✅ (Optimistic locking)
-- Remove a ContentBlock from a template ✅
+- Remove a ContentBlock from a template ✅ (Optimistic locking)
-- Update a ContentBlock in a template ✅
+- Update a ContentBlock in a template ✅ (Optimistic locking)
+- Update PageTemplate by overwriting the original template with a temporary template ❌ (Optimistic locking implementation)
+- Check if Admin has an un-submitted temporary template ❌

 ## Page
 - Create a new page from a template ❌